gibrankhantareen/cs50-django-training/README.md

 # CS50 Django Training - Along with a Major Project of To Do App
 I am currently learning Django.
+I have started to gain in-depth knowledge by learning through Harvard's CS50 course.
 I am being mentored by Nazim Sir.
-I am having a lot of fun learning Django and I will make a "To Do" App as "Final Project" of my ongoing training here.
+Learning Django is a lot of fun.
+Finally after my training I will make a final project of a "To Do App".

 ## Authors
 - [@gibrankhantareen](https://www.github.com/gibrankhantareen)